2023 Solar Incentives Guide for Massapequa Park, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Massapequa Park solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Massapequa Park solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives